 The Small Business Center at BRCC is officially announcing the arrival of the Reboot, Recover, Rebuild (R3) Program for Small Business.
 Services will be available starting June 1, 2020 and will remain available through December 30, 2020.
 This program will provide free professional guest counselor services for disaster assistance in areas including business stability & operations, accounting & loan repayment requirements, marketing & branding, ecommerce development, legal, and many others.

 https://www.hendersoncountync.gov/county/page/covid-19-resources-and-helpful-information for local updates.

-You can find PPE resources here in our initial blog post on COVID-19 here.
+For additional information, visit our initial blog post on COVID-19 here.

 LOCAL BEST PRACTICES

 Local manufacturer Smartrac has provided some resource documents that can help in reopening: